 If your pet is with us for a long term stay, we can arrange for your pet to be visited, but this depends on the character of your pet and how we think they would cope in the situation.

 - What if my pet is not settling in?

-In the very rare case that we are unable to do anything to settle your cat or dog into their new environment (we have never known a bird or other small pet to be traumatised over being left!), and we have serious concerns over their wellbeing, we will get in touch with your emergency contact (all animals must be left with at least one emergency contact number).
+In the very rare case that we are unable to do anything to settle your dog into their new environment (we have never known a bird or other small pet to be traumatised over being left!), and we have serious concerns over their wellbeing, we will get in touch with your emergency contact (all animals must be left with at least one emergency contact number).

 We are always very grateful if you can inform us at the time of booking if your pet is a tad nervous, so that we can have a suitable/quiet pen/kennel ready and waiting for them.

 We never force your pets into greeting us – we will let them come to us in their own time.
 Trust is the key, so with nervous animals we will work on building that trust with your pet as soon as their holiday begins.
 You may also find the following suggestions helpful: